ZERR2AC/README/README.md

 Reminders will **NOT** be removed if a user unsubscribe a channel.
 But they will not receive any more.

 The creater of a channel can edit reminders in the channel.
-And it will affect to subscribers' reminders even if subscribers have unsubscribe the channel.
+And it will affect to subscribers' reminders **EVEN IF** subscribers have unsubscribe the channel.

 #### Local Reminder